Ag 4.0 demands reform: Universities must modernise to power future farming

 The team from Louisiana State University pointed to the inroads that artificial intelligence, computer vision and the Internet of Things have already made in farming but warned that the current roll-out has risked entrenching economic disparities and creating ethical conundrums.

-While higher education is “strategically positioned to address the digital divide” and train the digitalized farm workforce of the future, they wrote in the journal Computers and Electronics in Agriculture, as things stand, there are some flaws in how such institutions are doing things.
+While higher education is “strategically positioned to address the digital divide” and train the digitalised farm workforce of the future, they wrote in the journal Computers and Electronics in Agriculture, as things stand, there are some flaws in how such institutions are doing things.

 A key part of this is what they describe as a “fragmented reality” for students and technology users, whereby the focus may be on digital technologies but not on critical matters such as data curation and ethics.
 There is also a often a disconnect between researchers and those who stand to use and benefit from new developments, they said.